riosrose/python-api-challenge/README.md

 # Code
  - Source Code stored in this repo to github.com/riosrose/python-api-challenge project that used : pandas, matplotlib,numpy,requests, time, lingress (from scipy stats), citipy.

- - The noteboook is comprised of :
-         - x
-         - x
-         - x
-         - x

 # Resources..
  - utilized for support with debugging, clarifications of code : ICBD module classword, Xpert Learning, and Gemini AI where needed and .